hsarfraz/DATA-1010-Introduction-to-Data-Analytics/week 1/notes.md

 **numerical discrete**: A number of possible measurements between two presumed points which have some sort of jump in between them

 **numerical continuous**: unspecified number of possible measurements between two presumed points

-# What is the dataset about?

-The mpg dataset describes the technical spec of cars

 # What are the key variables?